 A minimum of four quotations are required prior to purchase orders or works orders being authorised.
 Unless there are exceptional reasons, approved by the Business Leadership Team, all quotations will be submitted via the Public Contract Scotland web portal, under the 'Quick Quote' route.
 Evaluations of the quotations may be carried out by the manager responsible for holding of the budget.
-The order will be awarded to the organisation whose proposal is most advantageous to the Group with value, price and other relevant factors taken into considered.
+The order will be awarded to the organisation whose proposal is most advantageous to FHG with value, price and other relevant factors taken into considered.
+Our DPS can also be utilised for this if the requirement is covered within our agreed Lots.

-4.5 Works, Goods or services for items in excess of £50,000 but below UK procurement thresholds
+4.5 Works, goods or services for items in excess of £50,000 but below UK procurement thresholds

 Supplies obtained through the existing and already tendered Maintenance Framework will continue to be awarded under that agreed process, however the incidence of this supply in this value bracket is expected to be low.
+Our DPS can also be used for this process if the requirement is covered within the agreed Lots.